crewskaelyn/SVG-Tutorial/7examples.md

 ## Example Projects with SVGs

-In this section, we'll explote some example projects using SVGs.
+In this section, we'll explore some example projects using SVGs.
 These projects will help you see how SVGs can be used in practical applications.

 ---